TritonDataCenter/sdc-amon/README.md

         2011-11-22 23:50:21Z DEBUG: App.processEvent: notify contact 'email'
         2011-11-22 23:50:22Z DEBUG: App.processEvent: contact 'email' notified
         127.0.0.1 - anonymous [22/11/2011:23:50:22 GMT] "POST /events HTTP/1.1" 202 0 2628

+## Testing

+The test suite is in the 'tst' directory.
+First you'll need to create an appropriate "tst/config.json" for configuring the master.
+If you've setup for running as above, then you can use that one:

+    cd tst
+    ln -s ../master/config.json config.json

+Now run the test suite:

+    make test

+You can run individual test files to get more detailed output, for example:

+    cd tst
+    ../bin/node master.test.js

 # MVP